genzellab/CBD/Spectrograms/preprocessing/README.md

 # Data preprocessing

 - preprocessing_spec.m: Main script to run alignment.
 Adapted from Victor's script.
+This makes use of the following folders as arguments: `brain_regions` and `sleepstates`

 - clean_dataset_spec.m: